pjg/exvo_auth/README.md

 # exvo_auth

-This gem supplements the [omniauth-exvo](https://github.com/Exvo/omniauth-exvo/)a gem.
+This gem supplements the [omniauth-exvo](https://github.com/Exvo/omniauth-exvo/) gem.
 Together they implement the oauth2 protocol for handling users and applications authentication at Exvo.

 This gem depends on the [exvo_helpers](https://github.com/Exvo/exvo_helpers) gem for all of its configuration.

+Note, that this gem was previously named "exvo-auth".